KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 - **Prompt 1:** Considering the other executive summary: What key strengths do you identify?
 What questions do you still have?
 What statements need more support before you would invest?
 - Present draft pitch deck
 - **Prompt 2:** Considering the other draft pitch deck: What key strengths do you identify?
 What questions do you still have?
 What statements need more support before you would invest?
-- Present v5 of business model canvas
-- **Prompt 3:** Considering the other v5 business model canvas: What key strengths do you identify?
-What questions do you still have?
-What statements need more support before you would invest?

 **Day 12: Field Work:**
 - Complete all final deliverables by 8 am